kimbilaontoast/kimbilaontoast.github.io/_posts/2025-02-22-feely-feely.md

 For example, by learning Pāli, when I read a sutta out loud and let its meaning seep into me, I reflect that I am using my mouth to form pretty much the exact words the Buddha spoke.
 By speaking them myself, it's like he is speaking to me still, he is speaking to me *through* me, his path is my body, they are one.

 Another example is memory work.
-Understanding that the seventh stanza in the mangala sutta - 'Gāravo ca nivāto ca santutthī ca...' is best remembered as an image of a giant psychedelic Garfield (Gāravo) 'sliding' down into the 'sand' monster from 'Star' Wars (all 's' sounds from the first letter of the word 'santutthi') is a much more fun way to learn chanting.
+Understanding that the fourth stanza in the mangala sutta - 'Bāhu-saccañ-ca sippañ-ca...' is best remembered as the image of Casper the friendly ghost saying 'Bah!' (to remember the sound 'Bāhu') and scaring the heck out of a small fat Asian child who spits out the bubble tea he is 'sipping' (for 'sippañ-ca') is a much more engaging way to learn chanting.
 It also has the extra advantage that you never forget it.
-Mnemonics teach you how your mind works.
+Mnemonics teach you how your mind works, as well as being uproarious fun.

 The Buddha strikes me as someone who was a creative, lateral thinker.
 By engaging with this aspect of myself I not only embrace a strong part of who I am, but I emulate the Buddha.
 It spills over into practice too - a dynamic mind can solve roadblocks that come up, and you think of new ways to work with the mind, which makes the meditation juicy.